-- All credits for courses (passed or failed) that a student has attended during an enrollment in a program at Alaska Career College. - Transfer credits from another accredited institution accepted by Alaska Career College.
+- All credits for courses (passed, failed, incomplete or repeated) that a student has attended during an enrollment in a program at Alaska Career College. - Transfer credits from another accredited institution accepted by Alaska Career College. - Grades recorded as "W", "I", or "F" are not considered to be successfully completed in the SAP calculation.
+Any courses assigned these grades are calculated into the GPA as credits attempted with zero points earned.
+Any courses assigned these grades are calculated into the completion rate as hours attempted but not earned.